Whales and Dolphins in Auckland to Look Out For

 5. Dwarf Minke Whale

-Averaging 7 metres long, the dwarf minke whale is a bit of a mystery.
+Averaging 7 metres (23 feet) long, the dwarf minke whale is a bit of a mystery.
 It is not often seen in the Hauraki Gulf, as they usually prefer the cold Arctic waters full of krill.
 When in New Zealand’s waters, they feed on small fish and squid.
 If you spot one, take as many pictures as possible!
 The Department Of Conservation is always keen on new footage of this species.
 You can learn more about reporting your findings in Find the Rare Maui Dolphin.

 Scientific name: Balaenoptera acutorostrata subspecies